zero-sum-games/counterplay/README.md

 ## About
 Counterplay is a project for the class, AET 334M (Video Game Systems Design), that demonstrates a unique intersection of primary, secondary, and progression systems.
 The purpose of the class is to gain a perspective towards video game systems and how they shape an entire game's basis of gameplay via building an implementation over the course of the semester.

-For this particular project, we initially accepted a prompt of sorts to act as inspiration.
-Our prompt is was:
+For this particular project, we initially accepted a randomly generated prompt to act as inspiration, which was...

 _"A little boy comes to you and presents you with an Egyptian god."_